-The Amoy dialect word for tea is “te” and
+Amoy dialect word for tea is “te” and it was

-it was the pronunciation from foreign traders that the
+the pronunciation from foreign traders that the English

-English word tea came from.
-The legend of the discovery
+word tea came from.
+The legend of the discovery of tea

-of tea harkens back to 2737 B.C. by the father of Chinese
+harkens back to 2737 B.C. by the father of Chinese medicine,

-medicine, Emperor Shen Nung.
-One day Shen Nung was resting
+Emperor Shen Nung.
+One day Shen Nung was resting under

-under a wild tea tree when some or its leaves fell into
+a wild tea tree when some or its leaves fell into the

-the boiling water that he was preparing.
-He tasted it
+boiling water that he was preparing.
+He tasted it and

-and felt refreshed and revitalized, realizing that the
+felt refreshed and revitalized, realizing that the brew

-height of fashion also referred to as the “golden
+of fashion also referred to as the “golden age”

-age” of tea.
-Tea was no longer taken as a medicinal
+of tea.
+Tea was no longer taken as a medicinal tonic but

-tonic but drunk for pleasure.
-It was this time that tea
+drunk for pleasure.
+It was this time that tea began to

-began to spread outside of China, first to Japan in A.D.
+spread outside of China, first to Japan in A.D.
+729, next

-Tea reached Europe in the early 17th century by Dutch
+reached Europe in the early 17th century by Dutch and

 drinking afternoon tea became a common habit for Dutch.